1963 Macmahon is established

 Macmahon’s continues to build a strong relationship with Anglo Gold Ashanti and Independence Group at Tropicana.
 Tropicana becomes Macmahon’s most significant contract.

 2015 Macmahon secures major mining contracts in Australia and Indonesia

-Macmahon awarded mining services contacts at Telfer in WA, St Ives in WA and Martabe in Indonesia (in joint venture with a local partner)
+Macmahon awarded mining services contracts at Telfer in WA, St Ives in WA and Martabe in Indonesia (in joint venture with a local partner).

 2017 Macmahon awarded largest ever mining contract